 expanded interpretations of music by Alexander Seropian | ||||

-What began as an endeavour to remix Marathon’s OST grew into something closer to an arranged album, with 38 minutes of new material.
+What began as yet another Marathon remix project grew into an arranged album with 38 minutes of original material.
 These intricate, dense, yet dynamic mixes are brimming with retro synths, arpeggiation, musical cross-references, reverb, and entirely new instrument parts.
 See You Starside is Marathon’s OST by way of ’70s progressive rock songwriting and arrangement, ’80s pop production, and ’90s Japanese games’ atmosphere, with secondary influences from genres as disparate as jazz, blues, disco, ambient, post-rock, classical, electronic music, Krautrock, and metal.
 YouTube video here.
-However, I strongly encourage people to use an adblocker for any and all videos on my channel, since YouTube has decided to start running ads that I emphatically do not want on my videos and make absolutely no money from. uBlock Origin seems to work well for this purpose, but I’m sure it’s not the only viable option. |
+However, I strongly encourage people to use an adblocker for any and all videos on my channel, since YouTube has decided to start running ads that I emphatically do not want on my videos and make absolutely no money from. uBlock Origin seems to do this well, but I’m sure it’s not the only viable option. |

 ||||